 - Nineteenth Century U.S. Newspapers

 Digital archive of over one thousand academic journals and other scholarly content.
 Extensive historical journal coverage.
 For off-campus access use: JSTOR EZPROXY

 Provides access to news and information from thousands of U.S. and international sources dating from the seventeenth century to the present.
 For off-campus access use: Newsbank/Readex EZPROXY

 - “Archive of Americana” contains historical collections of “books, pamphlets, broadsides, newspapers, government documents and ephemera printed in America over three centuries.”
 In particular, try: America’s Historical Imprints; America’s Historical Newspapers; and/or American State Papers, 1789-1838.

 - “Access World News” contains electronic editions for local, regional, and national U.S. newspapers.

-The Legal Scholarship Network publishes a series of electronic journals of abstracts — of working papers as well as articles — in various areas of law.
-The Legal Scholarship Network also publishes weekly Professional Announcements that include announcements such as important professional meetings, calls for papers and special issues of journals, and professional job listings.
+- Legal Scholarship Network is SSRN’s network focused on legal topics.
+LSN publishes electronic journals of abstracts — working papers as well as published articles — in various areas of law, and posts weekly announcements including professional meetings, calls for papers and special issues of journals, and job listings.
 For access, please e-mail email@example.com.